Settlement for Future Link Systems in Patent Case Against Intel

 Irell obtained favorable claim construction rulings, defeated two rounds of summary judgment motions and most recently convinced the court to reject every one of Intel’s Daubert motions.
 With trial scheduled to begin next month, Intel had not managed to remove a single claim of a single patent from the case.
 On August 21, after three years of litigation, Intel agreed to a confidential settlement.

-The team included Ben Hattenbach, Ellisen Turner, Morgan Chu, Amy Proctor, Dominik Slusarczyk, Molly Russell, Charlotte Wen, Tony Rowles, Ian Washburn and science advisor Thomas Barr.
+The team included Ben Hattenbach, Morgan Chu, Amy Proctor, Thomas Barr, Dominik Slusarczyk, Charlotte Wen, Tony Rowles and Ian Washburn.